DIY Dog Grooming During Our Stay At Home Restrictions

 Have you noticed your four-legged friend looking a bit wilder lately?
 Maybe you are finding more dog fluff and hair around the house than you had before.

-Since the new Stay at home restrictions were put in place at the end of March, it is not just our hair that is starting to get out of control… our “fur babies” are taking it to a whole new level.
+With the Stay at home restrictions still in place, it is not just our hair that is starting to get out of control… our “fur babies” are taking it to a whole new level.

-Our local dog groomers across the country are temporarily shut as they are not classed as an essential service and with our hairdressers shut too, it is time to start considering a bit of at home DIY.
+Some of our local dog groomers are shut due to the ongoing covid restrictions, and with our hairdressers shut too, it is time to start considering a bit of at home DIY.

 When our Stay at home restrictions are lifted the first place we will go is to our trusted local dog groomer or if it will be your first time to visit, you can find a list of qualified groomers on the Irish Professional Dog Groomers Association website.